Azure/azure-functions-ux/server/src/actions/quickstart/vscodeDeploymentCenter.md

 <br/>
 # Deploy your code to Azure

-Use the button below to navigate to Deployment Center and finish setting up your app.
+Use the **Finish and go to Deployment Center** button below to navigate to Deployment Center and finish setting up your app.
 This will take you through a new wizard to configure a variety of deployment options.
 After completing this flow, trigger a deployment using whichever mechanism you configured.